 ARL’s Fleet of Aircraft

-ARL currently has four sUAS, including two multi-rotor copters and two fixed-wing aircraft.
-The primary purpose of two of the multi-rotor aircraft (i.e., the CopterSonde and APH-28) is to make measurements of temperature, relative humidity, and winds.
-The fixed-wing aircraft are both BlackSwift Technologies S2’s and have payload modules to make images of the Earth’s surface in multiple wavelengths to look at incoming and reflected solar radiation, as well as to measure in-situ air temperature and relative humidity.
+ARL presently has four sUAS, including two multi-rotor copters and two fixed-wing aircraft.
+The primary purpose of the CopterSonde is to obtain vertical profiles of temperature, humidity, pressure, wind speed and wind direction.
+The APH-28 has instrumentation to sample in-situ temperature and humidity, but also has a downward-looking camera to obtain detailed information about small-scale horizontal variations in land surface temperature.
+The fixed-wing aircraft are BlackSwift Technologies model S2s and have a longer flight endurance than the rotary-wing aircraft.
+These aircraft have payload instruments to sample incoming and reflected radiation and land surface temperature, as well as to measure in-situ air temperature and relative humidity.

 Field Studies

-Since 2015, ATDD has conducted nearly 750 UAS flights during short-term field campaigns across the US and to help support forecasting decisions at the local National Weather Service (NWS) Weather Forecast Office (WFO) in Morristown, TN.
-More details about these deployments are found below.
+ATDD has conducted over 850 UAS flights during short-term field campaigns across the U.S. and to help support forecasting decisions at local National Weather Service (NWS) Weather Forecast Offices (WFO) since 2015.